Printingium/SB2040/README.md

 Steps to switching to can bus with umbilical:

-Print your strain relief
+-Print your strain relief

-Rip out your old cable x/y chains, they're ugly anyway.
+-Rip out your old cable x/y chains, they're ugly anyway.

-Remove your xy endstop (you can relocate them or go sensorless)
+-Remove your xy endstop (you can relocate them or go sensorless)

-Terminate your probe, e-motor, thermistor, and heater cartridge (and x end stop if you're using one)
+-Terminate your probe, e-motor, thermistor, and heater cartridge (and x end stop if you're using one)

-Solder your fans and LED's to the face plate board.
+-Solder your fans and LED's to the face plate board.

-If you are using the Omron probe, plug it in before screwing the board to the tool head.
+-If you are using the Omron probe, plug it in before screwing the board to the tool head.

 ```